abhinath-jadhav/abhinath-dev-spring/README.md

 No need to set up any DB configuration used cloud and h2 Data base.

 ## Log in
-Use the below user pass for testing if you don't  register User : testuser@gmail.com
+Use the below user pass for testing if you don'tregister
+### Credintials
+User : testuser@gmail.com
 Pass: testpass